2001 Indian Parliament attack: Trial

 On appeal, the high court subsequently acquitted S. A. R. Geelani and Afsan, but upheld Shaukat's and Afzal's death sentence.
 Geelani was represented by Ram Jethmalani in the Delhi High Court and subsequently in the Supreme Court of India.
 Jethmalani said it almost cost him his political career for defending Geelani.
 Geelani's acquittal blew a gaping hole in the prosecution's version of the parliament attack.
 He was presented as the mastermind of the entire attack.
 Geelani, a young lecturer at Delhi University, received support from his outraged colleagues and friends, who were certain that he had been framed.
 They contacted the well-known lawyer Nandita Haksar and asked her to take on his case.

+Afzal Guru, sentenced to death by Indian court and due to be hanged on 20 October 2006, had his execution stayed.
+His family had camped in New Delhi to meet the President A.P.J Abdul Kalam to accept the mercy petition.
+The family of Kamlesh Kumari Yadav, a CRPF Jawan who died in the attack has said that they would return the Ashok Chakra, if the president accepted the petition, and on 13 December 2006, the families of the deceased returned the medals to the government.
+As of April 2007, Abdul Kalam refused to interfere in the judicial process.
+The sentence was scheduled to be carried out on 20 October 2006, but Afzal was given a stay of execution and remained on death row.
+On 3 February 2013, his mercy petition was rejected by the then President Pranab Mukherjee.
+He was hanged in Delhi's Tihar Jail at 08:00 on 9 February 2013, and buried in Tihar jail with full religious rites.

-Shaukat Hussain was released nine months prior to his scheduled date of release, because of his "good conduct".
+Shaukat Hussain was released nine months prior to his scheduled date of release on account of his good conduct.

 Two Delhi Police officials, ACP Rajbir Singh and Mohan Chand Sharma are credited for gathering prima facie evidence in the case.
-Singh was later shot dead by a friend over a property deal and Sharma was killed during the Batla House encounter with terrorists in Delhi.
+Singh was later shot dead by a friend over a property deal and Sharma was killed during the Batla House encounter with militants in Delhi.